 - Analyze your market

-- Have a clear concept for building a marketplace startup that is user-friendly
+- Have a clear concept for building a user-friendly startup

 - Make a startup pitch deck